 I’m getting the whole family.
 Reassurance calmed his raging anxiety to a nagging whisper.
 Now if we could take Rory’s skills without taking Rory, it’d be perfect.

-Moss Guide’s house rule is for guides to go out in a 4-man team.
+Lee hesitated.
+The Moss Guide’s house rule for search and rescue gigs is for guides to go out in a 4-man team.
 “Can a client count as the fourth?”
 They have the rule of 4 for a reason.
 It’s a safety thing.

-“We’ll take Eric.”
+“We’ll take Kipp.”
 Stepping back, she looked toward the front door where the man with he bags sat on a rickety chair, flipping through a small notebook.
-“Right, Eric?”
+“Right, Kipp?”

 He came in behind me?
 Frowning, Lee lowered his voice.
 “Is he a guide?”

 “He’s Rory’s new best friend, since you left.
 He doesn’t look like much but….”
 She lowered her voice, too.
-“Three years ago, when Rory’s group was captured and held in that prison camp in Atnia, Eric single-handedly broke them out, blew up the armory, rolled the camp’s two armored assault vehicles off a cliff into the ocean and then burned the whole thing down.”
+“Three years ago, when Rory’s group was captured and held in that prison camp in Saffeaur, Kipp single-handedly broke them out, blew up the armory, and then burned everything down.
+He even managed to roll the camp’s two armored vehicles off a cliff into the ocean!”

 Lee stared, hardly sure whether to be impressed or perturbed.

-Studying Eric, she smiled with a lovesick sigh.
+Studying Kipp, she smiled with a lovesick sigh.
 “He’s so awkward and adorable,” she said.
 “I’m gonna marry him but he doesn’t know it yet.”